chrisminnick/spot-toolkit/docs/ch09_1_ai_assisted_writing_and_summarization.md

 ### Legal and IP Guardrails

 AI-generated content raises important legal concerns.
-While Content Buddy doesn’t do legal filtering by default, it provides hooks for:
+While SPOT doesn’t do legal filtering by default, it provides hooks for:

 - Labeling outputs as “AI-assisted”
 - Running third-party plagiarism checks